abahachuk/ptushki-backend/README.md

 if you want to simultaneously fix them.

-Also project has test which can be run with command
+Also project has tests which can be run with command

 ```
 npm test
 ```

-With adding modificators `:coverage` or `:watch` should be runned corresponding coomands.
-Dont forget about `run` .
+With adding modifications `:coverage` or `:watch` should be run corresponding commands.
+Don't forget about `run` after `npm`.

 ## Deployment